-An Edge Coach specializes in providing individuals with the skills they need to overcome learning and attention challenges that can cause problems with school, family life, work and friendships.
+An Edge Coach specializes in helping individuals develop and implement the executive function skills to succeed in school, home, work and friendships.

-The Edge Coach works as a partner with young people to develop a plan to achieve goals they have identified.
+The Edge Coach works as a partner with people to develop a plan to achieve goals they have identified.
 The coaching relationship empowers them by providing structure, support, and accountability.
-They own the goals and plans because these come from them, not from the coach.
+The clients own the goals and plans because these come from them, not from the coach.

 The focused and personalized one-on-one approach used in Edge Coaching helps individuals with:

 - Goal setting